Toyota To Build Multiple Automated Parts Facilities in Canada

 Deliver parts to dealers more quickly

-The ultimate goal for this large significant investments is speed and reliability in parts distribution.
+The ultimate goal of this investment is speed and reliability in parts distribution.